ilylabs/ilylabs.github.io/_posts/2025-06-03-understanding-fdm-strength.md

 3D printing, also known as Additive Manufacturing (AM), is revolutionizing how we create objects.
 From prototyping to producing consumer goods, its applications are expanding rapidly.
 Two common polymer extrusion-based methods are Fused Filament Fabrication (FFF) and Fused Granular Fabrication (FGF).
 FFF uses pre-made filaments to create small-to-medium sized objects, while FGF uses polymer pellets to produce larger structures.
 {: style="text-align: justify;"}

 However, a major roadblock to wider adoption, especially for high-performance applications, is **the limited mechanical strength of the printed parts**.
-Our recent research delves into why these parts aren't as strong as we'd like them to be.
+Our recent research offers novel proofs to determine why these parts aren't as strong as we'd like them to be.

 ### The Culprits: Incomplete Bonding and Extrudate Geometry